-- (a) Payments not received by the date that water use fees or groundwater transport fees are due and owing to the District pursuant to Rule 7.3 will be subject to a late payment fee of the greater of the following: - (1) \$25.00; or - (2) ten (10) percent of the total amount of water use fees due and owing to the District. - (b) Persons failing to remit all water use fees or groundwater transport fees due and owing to the District within thirty (30) days of the date such fees are due pursuant to Rule 7.3 shall be subject to a civil penalty not to exceed three times the amount of the outstanding water use fees or groundwater transport fees due and owing, in addition to: - (1) the late fee penalty prescribed in Subsection (a) of this rule; and - (2) the civil penalties for major violations set forth in Appendix 1 to these rules. - (c) Persons in violation of this rule may also be subject to additional enforcement measures provided for by these rules or by order of the Board.
+- (a) Payments not received by the date that water use fees or groundwater transport fees are due and owing to the District pursuant to Rule 7.3 will be subject to a late payment fee of the greater of the following: - (1) \$25.00; or - (2) ten (10) percent of the total amount of water use fees due and owing to the District.

+- (b) Persons failing to remit all water use fees or groundwater transport fees due and owing to the District within thirty (30) days of the date such fees are due pursuant to Rule 7.3 shall be subject to a civil penalty not to exceed three times the amount of the outstanding water use fees or groundwater transport fees due and owing, in addition to: - (1) the late fee penalty prescribed in Subsection (a) of this rule; and - (2) the civil penalties for major violations set forth in Appendix 1 to these rules. - (c) Persons in violation of this rule may also be subject to additional enforcement measures provided for by these rules or by order of the Board. - (c)(d) For purposes of determining whether a fee payment that is mailed to the District is timely, the date of the postmark on the mailing will be used by the District as the date the payment was received.

-Rule 7.7 Application and Other_Administrative Fees
+Rule 7.7 Application and Other Administrative Fees

 - (a) The Board, by resolution, shall establish annually a schedule of fees for administrative acts of the District, including the cost of reviewing and processing applications, the cost of hearings for permit applications, and any other administrative fees the Board deems necessary and appropriate.
 The fees shall not unreasonably exceed the cost to the District of performing the administrative function for this the fee is charged.
 The established schedule of fees may include, but is not limited to, the following: - (1) Returned Check Fee.
 A fee shall be assessed for checks returned to the District for insufficient funds, account closed, signature missing, or any other reason causing a check to be returned by the District's depository. - (2) New or Replacement Well Registration Fee.
 The owner of any well or replacement well for which drilling commences on or after April 1, 2011, including a well exempt under Rule 2.1, shall submit payment to the District of a non-refundable well registration fee per well, which is due by the same deadline established under these rules for registration of the well.
 If an Operating Permit or an amendment to an Operating Permit is also required for the well under Rule 3.9, the well registration fee under this rule shall be reduced.
 A registrant for a well with a previously approved exception to the minimum tract size requirements under Rule 4.6 shall pay a reduced administrative registration fee to the District, which shall be refunded by the District if the well registration is denied.
-Otherwise, application fees paid under these requires are non-refundable, even if the application is denied.
-The well registration fee must be received by the District in order for the District to find a registration application administratively complete.
+Otherwise, application fees paid under these rules are non-refundable, even if the application is denied.
+The well registration fee must be received by the District in order for the District to find a registration application administratively complete. - (3) Historic Use Permit Application Fee.
+An applicant for a Historic Use Permit shall Page 86 Proposed Amendments for 07-18-22 Hearing submit payment to the District of a non-refundable permitting fee per well along with an application for a Historic Use Permit.
+The well permitting fee must be received by the District in order for the District to find a Historic Use Permit application administratively complete.